The Great Wave: Evidence of a large-scale vertical corrugation propagating outwards in the Galactic disc: Analysis of the vertical distribution

+We note that if instead a straight LON (i.e. with a constant phase angle) is assumed, so that Equation \ref{eq:phase_angle} becomes $\phi_{LON}= \phi_{LON,0}$ at all radii, the resulting warp amplitude of the young giants is similar to the twisted LON scenario, but now with a phase angle $\phi_{LON}=9.9{\degree} \pm 0.6{\degree}$.

 The analysis performed with the young giants catalog was also repeated with our Cepheids sample.
-Figure \ref{fig:fit_warp_amp_phase_cepheids} shows the results obtained with the overlapping rings method (red circles).
-With this sample, due to the relatively low-number statistics, we increased the width of the rings to 2 kpc in Galactocentric radius.
-Each ring contains between 300 and 600 stars.
-Figure \ref{fig:fit_warp_amp_phase_cepheids} shows the results for $R>9$ kpc, where the warp signal is more apparent.
-We do not consider stars outside $R \gtrsim 16.5$ kpc, because the number of objects is too small to give reliable results.
+Figure \ref{fig:fit_warp_amp_phase_young_giants} shows the results obtained with the m=1 non-overlapping tilted rings method (blue circles).
+With this sample, due to the relatively low-number statistics, we increased the width of the rings to 0.6 kpc in Galactocentric radius.
+Each ring typically contains between 100 and 230 stars.
+Figure \ref{fig:fit_warp_amp_phase_young_giants} shows the results for $R>9$ kpc, where the warp signal is more apparent.
+We do not consider stars outside $R \gtrsim 16.5$ kpc and/or on the other side of the Galaxy, because the number of objects is too small to give reliable results.
 We note that this sample reaches much larger distances than the young giant sample.
-For this sample, we also apply the parametric global fit, obtaining the following values for the warp amplitude: $h_{w,0} = 0.04 \pm (0.02)_{STAT} \pm (0.01)_{SYS} $ kpc, $\alpha_{w} = 1.5 \pm (0.02)_{STAT} \pm (0.01)_{SYS}$ and $R_{w} = 6.9 \pm (0.9)_{STAT} \pm (0.1)_{SYS} $ kpc.
-For the $R_w$ parameter, the same considerations made for the young giant sample are valid also for the Cepheid sample.
-For the line-of-nodes, we obtain $\phi_{LON,0} = 1.5 \pm (2.0)_{STAT} \pm (0.5)_{SYS} $ deg, $R_T=12.6 \pm (0.4)_{STAT} \pm (0.1)_{SYS}$ kpc and $\beta_w = 7.2 \pm (1.0)_{STAT} \pm (0.2)_{SYS}$ deg/kpc.
+For this sample, we also apply the parametric global fit with a twisted LON, obtaining the results presented in Table \ref{table:fit_Cepheids}.
+For the $R_w$ parameter, the same considerations made for the young giant sample are also valid for the Cepheid sample.
+We also test a straight LON model, obtaining a phase angle $\phi_{LON}=14.0{\degree} \pm 0.6{\degree}$.

 The results obtained for the warp structure with our two samples are in good agreement with each other.
 This is somehow expected, because they are both tracing the young stellar populations in the Galactic disc.
-Specifically, the warp amplitudes obtained with our two samples perfectly coincide in the region where the two samples overlap (plot not shown).
 This is also in very good agreement with previous works based on young stars.
-For instance, \cite{Dehnen:2023} find an inclination angle of 3$^{\circ}$ at R$\geq$ 14 kpc, which corresponds to an amplitude of 0.7 kpc at R=14 kpc, in perfect agreement with the left panels of Figure \ref{fig:fit_warp_amp_phase_young_giants} and \ref{fig:fit_warp_amp_phase_cepheids}.
+For instance, \cite{Dehnen:2023} find an inclination angle of 3$^{\circ}$ at $R \geq$ 14 kpc, which corresponds to an amplitude of 0.7 kpc at $R=14$ kpc, in perfect agreement with the left panel of Figure \ref{fig:fit_warp_amp_phase_young_giants}.
+Moreover, we note that the general behaviour of the line-of-nodes in our two samples is in agreement with the results obtained in the literature with classical Cepheids \citep[][]{Dehnen:2023, CabreraGadea:2024}.